 Manufacturers and users of TDWRs operated by broadcast television stations stated that U-NII operations in the U-NII-2B band could adversely affect their operations.
 These parties made various assertions about the effect of harmful interference on U-NII operations, and based many of their comments on the government TDWR experience.
 IEEE 802.11 agrees, as do all commenting parties, that incumbent licensees should not suffer harmful interference, and that U-NII equipment certification rules must be designed so that equipment entering the market does not cause interference.
-As the record in this proceeding makes clear, the 802.11 industry takes its responsibilities to the Commission and to incumbents seriously.
+As the record in this proceeding makes clear, the IEEE 802.11 industry takes its responsibilities to the Commission and to incumbents seriously.
 IEEE 802.11 and our members actively participated with government stakeholders in the initial opening of the U-NII-2C band in 2006, and again actively worked alongside government stakeholders when TDWR interference arose and we were briefed on it in 2009.
 Many of our positions in this docket reflect that work, and the view that rules must be improved to better protect government TDWR.

-We believe those same rules can protect broadcast TDWR, which is performing a mission similar to government TDWR.
+We believe those same rules can protect broadcast TDWR which is performing a mission similar to government TDWR.
 First, IEEE 802.11 notes that the improved rule changes we recommend in this docket, when applied to the U-NII-2B band -- including revising rules for U-NII-3 and improved security for 15.407 U-NII devices -- should similarly protect broadcast TDWR.
-Second, the revised Bin 1 test should ensure that U-NIIs can detect emission patterns of broadcast TDWRs, and we note no broadcast TDWR commenter objected to the revised Bin 1.
+Second, the revised Bin 1 test should ensure that U-NII devices can detect emission patterns of broadcast TDWRs, and we note no broadcast TDWR commenter objected to the revised Bin 1.
 Broadcast TDWRs should not require special protections beyond the mechanisms and requirements that apply to sharing with government radars.
-As previously stated in these reply comments, we disagree that the government TDWR cases present a case of adjacent channel intereference and we therefore do not support regulations to protect against a phantom problem.
-We also disagree that a requirement to change the sensing requirements to 100% of bandwidth represents a meaningful improvement in detection capability, and we remind the Commission that adoption of such a rule represents a very real degradation in the ability of U-NIIs to perform their function.
+As previously stated in these reply comments, we disagree that the government TDWR cases present a case of adjacent channel interference and we therefore do not support regulations to protect against a phantom problem.
+We also disagree that a requirement to change the sensing requirements to 100% of bandwidth represents a meaningful improvement in detection capability, and we remind the Commission that adoption of such a rule represents a very real degradation in the ability of U-NII devices to perform their function.

-Earth exploration satellite services also use the band and commenting parties expressed concern about how U-NIIs might be able to share with these systems.
+Earth exploration satellite services also use the band and commenting parties expressed concern about how U-NII devices might be able to share with these systems.
 IEEE 802.11 looks forward to working with NTIA and FCC on ideas for how to protect EESS using mitigation techniques, along with other federal systems, such as aeronautical navigation, in the band.

 Health care prioritization

 AAMI suggested that the Commission adopt a priority designation for health care communications, which appears to be restricted to wireless communications inside health care facilities.
-AAMI’s comments indicate that its members wish to deploy IEEE 802.11ac technologies, but to do so in a “controlled” environment, where they would access to cleaner spectrum so that wireless could be used to address clinical needs.
+AAMI’s comments indicate that its members wish to deploy IEEE 802.11ac technologies, and to do so in a “controlled” environment, where they would have access to cleaner spectrum so that wireless could be used to address clinical needs.
 AAMI suggests a channel could be made available in either the U-NII-2C or U-NII-4 band for such purpose.
-To achieve priority, AAMI suggests the Commission adopt a geolocational database or beaconing technology so that non-priority users would be forced on to other channels when in or near a health care facility.
+To achieve priority, AAMI suggests the Commission adopt a geolocation database or beaconing technology so that non-priority users would be forced on to other channels when in or near a health care facility.